-Capacities range from 10,000 to 20,000 grains per cubic foot, depending upon the type of anions present, the quality of water desired and the amount of caustic regenerant used.
+Deionizer capacities range from 10,000 to 20,000 grains per cubic foot, depending upon the type of anions present, the quality of water desired, and the amount of caustic regenerant used.
 Raw water alkalinity is converted to carbon dioxide in the strong acid cation vessel.
 When the alkalinity to total anion ratio is excessive, the load on the strong base anion resin can be significantly reduced and operating efficiency increased by installing a degasifier prior to the strong base vessel.

 You may also find these twin bed deionizer calculators helpful:

 Subscribe to our free newsletter that provides insights and news on trends in industrial water, ultrapure water, and Legionella control.